tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 > Do you work in software?
 Do you have more than a decade of experience?
 You do?
 I’m sorry to hear that.
 That means there’s a strong possibility that much of what you know is already obsolete.
 Worse yet, there’s a good chance that you’re set in anachronistic ways, hidebound with habits which are now considered harmful.
 If you think your experience is automatically valuable, I warn you: think again.

 A decade ago, I was single sourcing content using Robohelp, outputting the content to Microsoft Word and running a kludge of macros to fix the formatting so we could also print a PDF.
-We often printed out copies of quick start guides and stapled them together before distributing them the financial analysts.
+We often printed out copies of quick start guides and stapled them together before distributing them to financial analysts.

 I also remember a senior technical writer explaining to me that I needed to provide detailed steps to users for even the simplest tasks, such as how to print something.